 A dismissal was held not to be age discrimination because the sole decision-maker was motivated not by age but by the claimant’s performance.

 The decision to dismiss was made following a presentation by another staff member.
-The court held the tribunal was right not to look at whether the other staff member was motivated by age in deciding whether the dismissal was
+The Court of Appeal held the employment tribunal was right not to look at whether the other staff member was motivated by age in deciding whether the dismissal was

 discriminatory,because he was not a decision-maker in it.
 Howevera claimant still had a remedy because she could claim for discriminatory reports or other actions by staff as being separate discriminatory acts, distinct from the dismissal.